 - Lack of coordination or unsteady walking

-- Blurred or double vision, or pain during eye movement
+- Blurred or double vision.
+Also, partial or total vision loss in one eye at a time, usually with pain during eye movement

 - Pain or tingling in different areas of the body